 Without measuring business impact or ROI, CEOs may be compelled to ask, “What am I getting for my investment in L&D?”

-In a new research study of both providers and recipients of L&D services from over 200 organizations, the Human Capital Institute and Oxygen Learning explore the current state of L&D strategies, processes, and outcomes; emerging to a framework of critical success components for the modern L&D function.
+In a new research study of both providers and recipients of L&D services from over 200 organizations, the Human Capital Institute and Oxygen explored the current state of L&D strategies, processes, and outcomes; emerging to a framework of critical success components for the modern L&D function.

-In this webcast presented by HCI researchers and L&D thought leaders you will learn:
+In the webcast presented by HCI researchers and L&D thought leaders you will learn:

 - How the L&D function is evolving because of business realities and the ongoing needs of adult learners

 - Areas of impact that L&D leaders must consider for their profession

 - Implications for the operating model of the L&D function

 - Top areas for improvement and upskilling within L&D